-In the past couple of years, AI has started to make progress in insurance – but according to Deloitte, 40% of all organisations that haven’t yet invested in AI don’t actually know what they could use it for.
+In the past couple of years, data science and AI has started to make progress in insurance – but according to Deloitte, 40% of all organisations that haven’t yet invested in AI don’t actually know what they could use it for.
 Further Deloitte research predicts that as much as a third of insurance will come from completely new propositions by 2024.

 Take Ant Financial’s Ding Sun Bao tool, for example.
 It’s an app where drivers can submit images of their car’s damage after an accident, to submit a claim.
 Using visual AI processing and machine learning capabilities, the tool can assess the photo and return a response to a claim in as little as six seconds, dramatically below the human claim adjuster average of almost seven minutes.
 For the insurer, that’s freeing up its people for more complex tasks and claims.

 One pressing issue is that few firms today are thinking in a long-term strategic way about their AI platforms.
 Instead, they’re focusing on experimental, quick-win projects.

 That kind of short-term thinking will ultimately keep insurers from making the most of AI, because building a data platform for AI is not a single, discrete project .
 For insurers to see continued success in their digital estate, they’ll need a platform that can evolve, adapt and provide long-term foundations for ongoing strategies.